LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       different step size or have ERKStep estimate a new step size use :c:func:`ERKStepSetInitStep()`.

-      Unless otherwise noted, all previously set options are retained but may be updated by calling the appropriate "Set" functions.
+      All previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, :c:func:`ERKStepReset()` also sends an error message to the error handler function.